btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 ### Can I use a pruned node with LN in BTCPay?

 Both LND and c-lightning support pruning.
+It's not possible to use pruning with Eclair.

 This will prune your Bitcoin full node to a maximum of 100GB (of blocks):